miguelraz/miguelraz.github.io/blog/juliatorust.md

 The main workflow feels like this:

 Define the right generics.
 Look up the functions that are needed for each trait in the documentation.
 Setup a brief test case.
 Doesn't compile?
-See what `rustc` says and try and tack it on: maybe you missed a linear type with `impl<T: Foo>` or the `Self::Output` - the compiler guides you through patching up your code.
+See what `rustc` says and try and tack it on: maybe you missed an affine type with `impl<T: Foo>` or the `Self::Output` - the compiler guides you through patching up your code.
 If you're asking for some generic behaviour, the compiler will complain and you'll have to add another trait implementation so that *it is damn sure* you're allowed to continue.

 I also chose a particularly easy example: there's no associated data in my `Point<T>`, so I don't need to prove to the compiler that my data doesn't outlive its uses - those are `lifetimes`, and they can get quite hairy, but you'll run into them eventually.